banuragaxioned/exp-nlp-qa/README.md

 # NLP Experiment
-GOal: After being trained on Markdown files from a local folder (say Handbook) and create a chat interface to be able to get answers to user's quetions.
+Goal: After being trained on Markdown files from a local folder (say Handbook) and create a chat interface to be able to get answers to user's quetions.

 ## Steps
 _With inputs from GPT-4_